 Members of the EagleVail Community Garden agree to the following:

-1. Plots — Individual plots will be assigned with a priority to those who live in EagleVail and in order of requests.
+- Plots — Individual plots will be assigned with a priority to those who live in EagleVail and in order of requests.
 EagleVail non-residents will be given priority if they serve on the Garden Committee or other volunteer committees.
-Non-resident preference is at the Garden Committee’s discretion.
+Nonresident preference is at the Garden Committee’s discretion.
 One plot per household is allowed.
 More than one household may share a plot.
-The plot fee ($50 for individual plots and “Adopt a Bed” plots, and $200 for corporate plots) is collected with the application and is used to help cover garden expenses.
+The plot fee ($75 for individual plots and “Adopt a Bed” plots, and $200 for corporate plots) is collected with the application and is used to help cover garden expenses.
 Once the plot is assigned, the fee is non-refundable.

-5. Involvement and Volunteering – Gardeners will volunteer for a minimum of 2 hours a month toward maintenance of garden infrastructure and communal areas, and projects set for specific workdays.
-Those who have not contributed at least 2 hours per month will lose their right to renew their plot for the following season.
-Garden members are encouraged to attend workshops and special events in the garden.
+- Involvement and Volunteering – Gardeners are required to volunteer a minimum of 8 hours a season toward maintenance of garden infrastructure and communal areas, and projects set for specific workdays.
+Those who have not contributed at least 8 hours will lose their right to renew their plot for the following season.
+We will still be offering the option to buy half of your time at the cost of $10/hour ($40).

 Rules and Regulations are subject to change.